 Royalty Free Sound Effects & Sound Libraries

-Imagine the main characters meeting in a dark spooky parking lot and have the dialogue right there.
-When listening to the reverb of the voices and the spooky ambience it will sound like a parking garage.
+Imagine the main characters meeting in a dark, spooky parking lot and having their dialogue right there.
+When listening to the reverb of the voices and the spooky ambiance, it will sound like a parking garage.

-If this movie gets dubbed the voice actors aren’t flying to the same location and record the scene.
+If this movie is dubbed, the voice actors aren’t flying to the same location to record the scene.
 They are standing in a soundproofed studio booth and the sound engineer uses a convolution reverb to match the sound with the scene.

-If the location sound recordist who worked on set has the room tone and the impulse response recorded, then this would be perfect for the sound designer to use.
-That means they can later use this effect to make the voices, footsteps or a door closing sound of a car sound authentic to the space.
+If the location sound recordist who worked on set has recorded the room tone and the impulse response, it would be perfect for the sound designer to use.
+This means they can later use this effect to make the voices, footsteps, or a car door closing sound authentic to the space.

-I know there are some very expensive convolution plugins like Altiverb out there that cover almost everything but not everyone has $600 or $1000 to spare on a plugin like this.
-If you’re an Ableton user you can download it for free on their website and use it either with your impulse response or use one of the 200 presets.
+I know there are some very expensive convolution plugins like Altiverb out there that cover almost everything, but not everyone has $600 or $1000 to spare on a plugin like this.
+If you’re an Ableton user, you can download it for free on their website and use it either with your impulse response or one of the 200 presets.

 Who would have thought a handy sound recorder in Cambodia would lead us here?